-- With patience and a broad smile you will not only get a better price but also enjoy the art of negotiation that is very much part of markets in Asia. - Whatever you buy, be mindful that it is part of their livelihood.
+With patience and a broad smile you will not only get a better price but also enjoy the art of negotiation - that is very much part of markets in Asia.
+Whatever you buy, be mindful that it is part of their livelihood.
+Protect the Wildlife and the flora Do not buy any wild animals either dead or alive.
+For example, sometimes local people will try to sell you caged birds to be set free that helps to bring good luck.
+However, by paying for it you only encourage them to capture more.